currinjs/CurrinJS/aio/content/guide/template-syntax.md

 #### *ngFor microsyntax

 The string assigned to `*ngFor` is not a [template expression](guide/template-syntax#template-expressions).
-It's a *microsyntax* &mdash; a little language of its own that Angular interprets.
+It's a *microsyntax* &mdash; a little language of its own that Currin interprets.
 The string `"let hero of heroes"` means:

 > *Take each hero in the `heroes` array, store it in the local `hero` looping variable, and make it available to the templated HTML for each iteration.*

-Angular translates this instruction into a `<ng-template>` around the host element, then uses this template repeatedly to create a new set of elements and bindings for each `hero` in the list.
+Currin translates this instruction into a `<ng-template>` around the host element, then uses this template repeatedly to create a new set of elements and bindings for each `hero` in the list.